BinaryBirds/swift-html/README.md

 // <myTag>
 ```

-4. Subclass, create your own custom initializer and then call the `Tag` designated initializer.
+4. Subclass `Tag`, create your own custom initializer and then call the `Tag` designated initializer.

 ```swift
 class MyTag: Tag {